Insiders Bullish on Certain Holdings of VTWV

-Blackstone Mortgage Trust Inc (Symbol: BXMT), which makes up 0.33% of the Vanguard Russell 2000 Value ETF (VTWV), has seen 2 directors and officers purchase shares in the past six months, according to the recent Form 4 data.
-The ETF holds a total of $3,187,027 worth of BXMT, making it the #34 largest holding.
-The table below details the recent insider buying activity observed at BXMT:
+UMB Financial Corp (Symbol: UMBF), which makes up 0.24% of the Vanguard Russell 2000 Value ETF (VTWV), has seen 5 directors and officers purchase shares in the past six months, according to the recent Form 4 data.
+The ETF holds a total of $2,544,289 worth of UMBF, making it the #80 largest holding.
+The table below details the recent insider buying activity observed at UMBF:

 |Purchased